 How to create a webinar

-Determine your webinar format and tools
+Determine your format

 Gather your equipment